crim-ca/weaver/docs/source/processes.rst

-    Since the :term:`Builtin Process` only performs the resolution of the ``collection`` into the corresponding data sources for the target :term:`Process`, without actually downloading the resolved :term:`URL` references, using it can potentially help identify and avoid unintended large processing, or allow users to validate that the defined ``filter`` (or any other below parameters) produces the appropriate data retrieval for the desired execution purpose.
+    Since the :term:`Builtin Process` only performs the resolution of the ``collection`` into the corresponding data sources for the target :term:`Process`, without actually downloading the resolved :term:`URL` references, using it can potentially help identify and avoid unintended large processing, or allow users to validate that the defined ``filter`` (or any other below parameters) produces the appropriate data retrieval strategy for the desired execution purpose.

 .. seealso::